-Normally, South Lanarkshire Council also offers a free Breakfast service, the service runs from 8.15am to 8.45am each school day.
-This is not available at this time.
+South Lanarkshire Council also offers a free Breakfast service, the service runs from 8.15a.m. to 8.45a.m. each school day.

 We request that parents send a bottle of water each day to school with their child, thus enabling all pupils to have ready access to drinking water at all times.